 Consent for Release of Information

 Verification and Documentation of Disability

 - Meet with Disability Services staff to develop accommodations plan.

-- Introduce yourself to your instructor, deliver the V.I.S.A. forms, and discuss your accommodation needs the first week of classes.
+- Introduce yourself to your instructor, deliver the Disability Accommodation Notification Form, and discuss your accommodation needs the first week of classes.